 While there are many more common technical SEO issues, this is an excellent jump-off point to dive into the technical SEO issues your site pages may be experiencing.

-I recommend using an SEO auditing tool to find technical SEO issues on your website quickly.
+I recommend using an SEO auditing tool to find technical SEO issues on your website quickly and work through the technical SEO checklist.
 Once you have a list of potential technical SEO issues, you can prioritize which ones to fix.

 Beyond technical SEO